- By country

 - Top 100

-SOFIA (Bulgaria), March 20 (SeeNews) - Investment in data storage and networks is picking up again after several years of decline, as businesses grow more conservative to cloud technologies and opt for on-premise data centres, the head of Hewlett Packard Enterprise Bulgaria tells SeeNews.
+SOFIA (Bulgaria), March 20 (SeeNews) - Investment in data storage and networks is picking up again after several years of decline, as businesses grow more conservative to cloud technologies and opt for on-premise data centres, the head of Hewlett Packard Enterprise operated by Selectium in Bulgaria tells SeeNews.

-"Several years ago, we were witnessing a drop in investments in data storage systems and networks, as some of our big clients turned to cloud," HPE Bulgaria managing director Iravan Hira told SeeNews on the sidelines of a press event in Sofia earlier this month.
+"Several years ago, we were witnessing a drop in investments in data storage systems and networks, as some of our big clients turned to cloud," the company's managing director Iravan Hira told SeeNews on the sidelines of a press event in Sofia earlier this month.

 A combination of factors has made businesses view the cloud in a more conservative manner, Hira explained.